DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-3-mentor-materials.md

 Review and Plan (5 mins)

-- Start this session by briefly following up on the actions that the mentee set at the end of last week’s session.
+- Start this session by briefly following up on the actions that the mentee set at the end of last week's session.
 Ask your mentee to summarise:
 - what they did
 - the impact of this on their workload and wellbeing (including how they are evaluating this)
 - what they will do going forward to build on these actions